pymupdf/PyMuPDF/docs/page.rst

          * All overlapping links will be removed.
 If the rectangle of the link was covering text, then only the overlapping part of the text is being removed.
 Similar applies to images covered by link rectangles.

          * The overlapping parts of **images** will be blanked-out for default option `PDF_REDACT_IMAGE_PIXELS` (changed in v1.18.0).
 Option 0 does not touch any images and 1 will remove any image with an overlap.
-Please be aware that there is a bug for option *PDF_REDACT_IMAGE_PIXELS = 2*: transparent images will be incorrectly handled!

          * For option `images=PDF_REDACT_IMAGE_REMOVE` only this page's **references to the images** are removed - not necessarily the images themselves.
 Images are completely removed from the file only, if no longer referenced at all (assuming suitable garbage collection options).